mhauskn/mocapact.github.io/README.md

-# describeworld.github.io
+# mocapact.github.io

-Github Page for the paper "One-Shot Learning from a Demonstration with Hierarchical Latent Language".
+Github Page for the paper MoCapAct: A Multi-Task Dataset for Simulated Humanoid Control.